 Expected opening: spring 2020

 The Liechtensteinklamm gorge is closed.
-An opening is expected in spring 2020.
+The natural monument is to be open to visitors again in May 2020.

 Fascinating views and outlooks in the mountains